 The shingles vaccine protects older people from shingles and the severe long term pain that can follow and linger.

-Help us raise the profile of the shingles vaccine with older people in Wales.
-Currently uptake of the shingles vaccine is only around 50% so lots of older people are missing out on this protection.
+Currently uptake of the shingles vaccine is only around 50% so lots of you that are entitled to this vaccination are missing out on it's protection.

 Vaccine Eligibility Checker

-Not sure if the shingles vaccination is for you?
+Not sure if the shingles vaccination is available to you?

 Why not check the shingles vaccination eligibility checker

-You can enter your date of birth into a box to see if you are eligible to have a free shingles vaccine this year.
-A response will be generated based on your date of birth.
+Simply enter your date of birth into a box to see if you are eligible to have a free shingles vaccine this year.
+A response will be generated and clear to read based on your date of birth.